jkstrawn/typingTest/README.md

 + Type through word and generate next one
 + Add next-word preview
 + Calculate all difficulties for words and store them all in an array of word objects at initialization
++ Store words done in current session and make sure new word is not in the session so no repeats

 ## Ideas ##